 Back to the Prohibition Era cocktails.
 I just can’t get enough of them.
-This cocktail is a little different however, because it’s a specific variation of a classic that no one ever talks about.
+This gin martini is a little different however, because it’s a specific variation of a classic people don’t talk about.

-As a disclaimer…I’m not your typical gin martini guy.
-I love gin, but the idea of a dirty gin martini with olives is disgusting to me.
-In fact, I just don’t understand the idea of putting olives in any cocktail (other than a Bloody Mary).
-It just doesn’t fit, let alone with the botanical flavors that exist in gin.
+As a disclaimer…I’m not your typical martini guy.
+I love gin, but the idea of a dirty martini with olives is disgusting to me.

-If you search the web for gin martini or classic gin martini, you’ll mostly get your typical gin, olives, and vermouth variation, with the occasional mention of optional orange bitters and/or a twist of lemon.
+If you search the web for gin martini or classic gin martini, you’ll mostly get your typical gin, olives, and vermouth variation of the drink, with the occasional mention of optional orange bitters and/or a twist of lemon.
 I’m here to proclaim that this is an ENTIRELY different (and way better) cocktail!

 When prepared the right way, orange bitters and lemon is the perfect way to add an aromatic and citrusy kick to complement all the natural botanical gin flavors.
 It adds so much depth to an otherwise boozy, one-dimensional drink.
 That’s what makes this the best martini recipe.